-If you purchased subsidized health insurance on HealthCare.gov, you'll need to reconcile your premium subsidies and tax credits with your actual 2019 earnings by filing Form 8962, Premium Tax Credit, with your tax return.
+If you purchased subsidized health insurance on HealthCare.gov, you'll need to reconcile your premium subsidies and tax credits with your actual 2022 earnings by filing Form 8962, Premium Tax Credit.
+This filing requirement applies whether or not you would otherwise be required to file a return.